onedr0p/cluster-template/README.md

     task ansible:ping
     ```

-4. Run the Ansible prepare playbook (nodes wil reboot when done)
+4. Run the Ansible prepare playbook (nodes will reboot when done)

     ```sh
     task ansible:prepare
     ```

----

-## ⛵ Kubernetes Installation
+### ⛵ Step 5: Use Ansible to install k3s

-📍 _Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) Ansible galaxy role.
-If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over from this point._
+📍 _Here we will be running an Ansible playbook to install [k3s](https://k3s.io) with [this](https://galaxy.ansible.com/xanmanning/k3s) Ansible galaxy role._

+📍 _If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over from this point._

+>DRAFTING NOTE: Query whether steps 1 and 2 are necessary to repeat here given they are part of the previous step?

 1. Verify Ansible can view your config